Edinburgh, Scotland’s capital, is an amazing city that comes alive at night.

 Bannocks (Oatcakes), Shortbread, Colcannon (a stew of cabbage, carrots, turnip and potatoes) are all other traditional Scottish dishes.

 Enjoy a feast accompanied by Traditional bagpipe music and more Scottish tales, myths and legends.

-Listen to bawdy songs and highland music, watch traditional Scottish dancers, and enjoy a 4 course meal which includes a taste of Haggis.
+Listen to bawdy songs and highland music, watch traditional Scottish dancers, and enjoy a 4-course meal that includes a taste of Haggis.

 One of the main thoroughfares of Edinburgh and the shopping central of Scotland’s capital, Princess Street comes alive at night.

 The adjacent Princess Street Gardens provides a beautiful park, great for a quiet evening stroll.

 The National Gallery of Scotland and the Royal Scottish Academy sit within the gardens.

 Pause for a moment and absorb the Gothic splendor of the Scott Monument, a tribute to the Scottish author Sir Walter Scott who wrote the Waverley novels.